-Choosing the right pair of production headphones is a surprisingly tricky task.
+Choosing the right pair of studio headphones is a surprisingly tricky task.
 Unlike monitors, it's not enough for them to simply deliver decent sound - they also need to be comfortable enough to wear for hours on end, durable enough to survive the rigours of recording and, depending on your needs, offer noise isolation and portability.

 Here we've gathered 12 tips to take the headache out of headphone hunting…